valentina-b/book-my-wedding-wish/README.md

 2. **Edit wishlist theme** - as mentioned in the previous section above, currently the wishlist owners can't change the wishlist theme.
-This feature has also been postponed due to lack of time - I have implemented the wishlist theme feature too late in the process and since it's based on submitting data through radio buttons, I simply ran out of time to find an appropriate solution for getting this nformation back and displaying it again in the form of radioi buttons.
+This feature has also been postponed due to lack of time - I have implemented the wishlist theme feature too late in the process and since it's based on submitting data through radio buttons, I simply ran out of time to find an appropriate solution for getting this information back and displaying it again in the form of radio buttons.

 ![Edit wishlist theme](readme-files/images/future-features/img-future-feature-theme-edit.png)